raveneyex/console-ui/README.md

   margin: 0;
   padding: 0;
 }

+body {
+  padding: 12px;
+  font-size: 0.8rem;
+  font-family: 'Press Start 2P', monospace;
+}
 ```

 And now the actual console styles in `css/console.css`.

-A radial gradient will give us the greenish-black that characterizes the old console look.
-The font will be white for good contrast plus a font-shadow to give it that blurred feel; we will make the console style occupy 100% of the viewport height and we will use the font-family downloaded in the HTML.
+A radial gradient give us the greenish-black that characterizes the old console look.
+The font will be white for good contrast plus a font-shadow to give it a blurred feel; the console-styled element will occupy 100% of the viewport height and use the font-family downloaded in the HTML.

 ```
 .console {